Brian L. Stekloff

 Clients & Industries

 Brian’s broad practice has included representation of plaintiffs and defendants in products liability, sports, financial services, and healthcare.
-He has represented Fortune 500 Companies – including Bayer, Eli Lilly, JP Morgan, the National Football League, and Pfizer.
-In 2015, Brian was part of the team that The American Lawyer recognized as "Litigation Department of the Year: Product Liability."
+He has represented Fortune 500 Companies – including Bayer, Eli Lilly, FedEx Ground, JP Morgan, Medtronic, Monsanto, the National Football League, and Pfizer.
+To date, Brian has tried twenty-nine jury trials to verdict in federal and state courts across the country.

 From 2006 to 2010, Brian served as an Assistant Federal Public Defender for the Southern District of Florida in Miami.
 In that capacity, he represented indigent defendants in a variety of criminal cases involving alleged securities and other financial fraud, political corruption, violent crimes, narcotics and immigration offenses.
 As an Assistant Federal Public Defender, Brian chaired or co-chaired twenty-two felony jury trials, including seven full acquittals.
 Brian has remained involved in representing indigent defendants on a pro bono basis as a member of the Criminal Justice Act Panel for the District of Maryland.